 - A United States citizen and a resident of California;

 - 18 years old or older on Election Day;

 - Not currently serving a state or federal prison term for the conviction of a felony; and

 - Not currently found mentally incompetent to vote by a court.

-To vote at your polling place on Election Day, or to receive your ballot in the mail, you must register no less than 15 days before the election.
+To vote at an In-Person Voting Location on Election Day, or to receive your ballot in the mail, you must register no less than 15 days before the election.